MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Enable-ExchangeCertificate.md

 ```

 ### -DoNotRequireSsl
-!!!
-Exchange Server 2010

-The DoNotRequireSsl switch specifies whether to leave IIS settings unchanged when IIS is one of the enabled services.
-If IIS is one of the enabled services, the cmdlet changes the default Web site settings to require SSL.
-Set the DoNotRequireSSL switch to $true to override this behavior and leave IIS settings unchanged.

-!!!
-Exchange Server 2013

-The DoNotRequireSsl switch specifies whether to leave IIS settings unchanged when IIS is one of the enabled services.
-If IIS is one of the enabled services, the cmdlet changes the default website settings to require SSL.
-Set the DoNotRequireSsl switch to $true to override this behavior and leave IIS settings unchanged.

-!!!
-Exchange Server 2016

 The DoNotRequireSsl switch prevents the command from enabling the "require SSL" setting on the default web site when you enable the certificate for IIS.
 You don't need to specify a value with this switch.

 If you don't use this switch, and you use the Services parameter to enable the certificate for IIS, the command enables the "require SSL" setting for the default web site in IIS.

 ```yaml
 Type: SwitchParameter